vanus-labs/docs/content/user-guides/connector-guides/source/amazon-billing/setup.md

 ## Introduction

-AWS Billing is a service provided by Amazon Web Services (AWS) that allows you to track and manage your usage and costs within the AWS cloud environment.
-It provides detailed information about your usage and expenses, allowing you to optimize your resources and control your costs.
+AWS Billing is an AWS service for monitoring and managing your cloud usage and costs.
+It provides comprehensive usage and expense data to help you optimize resources and control spending.

+Amazon Billing Source is a connector provided by Vanus that retrieves daily or hourly spending information from Amazon Cloud Services and converts it into CloudEvents.
+To use cloud billing, you need to provide a user access key and secret key, which are required to authenticate and authorize access to your AWS account.
+By providing these keys, the Amazon Billing Source connector can access your billing information and retrieve the spending data from your AWS account.

 ## Prerequisites